MichaelCurrin/learn-to-code/en/topics/scripting_languages/C/README.md

 Key points:

 - _C_ is a general-purpose language which started in 1972.
-- It is known for its high performance and low-level control.
+- It is known for its high performance and control of low-level areas such as managing memory.
 - _C_ is not so beginner-friendly - you need verbose code compared with other languages, even to do something simple.
 - However, the advantage is that gives a high degree of control which means you can optimize memory management at a low-level.
 - Strongly and statically typed.
 You have to explicitly set the type (e.g. 32-bit signed integer) in most cases and objects cannot change type.
+The types are checked at compile time.
+- You compile your scripts into binary executables specific to an OS.
+- By having the compile step, there is an initial cost in time.
+But then the compiled code can run much faster later than interpreted code such as in JavaScript, Ruby or Python.
-- It has variables and functions.
+- C has variables and functions.
-- There are no classes and there is no string type (though you can have an array of characters).
+- There are no classes.
+There is no string type (though you can have an array of characters).
+There is no boolean - instead you use `0` for false and `1` for true.
 - It makes use of pointers - a function can operate on a pointer of a variable and modify it in place, without making a copy of the value which would use extra memory.

 ## Resources